Imaging Biomarkers in Lymphoma

 However, texture analysis techniques can also be applied to other type of images such as the PET component, being able to determine the metabolic heterogeneity (MH) of the lesions.
 In this regard, lesions with different regional FDG avidity are having a worse prognosis than lesions with a homogeneous FDG uptake.

 As you have discovered in this post, there are still many Quantitative Imaging Biomarkers that can be extracted from conventional FDG PET-CT examinations, and which are showing important relationship with lymphoma progression, according to recent investigations.
-In QUIBIM we are a committed team dedicated to the implementation of these techniques in clinical practise, research and clinical trials.
+In QUIBIM we are a committed team dedicated to the implementation of these techniques in clinical practice, research and clinical trials.
 If you want to collaborate with us in this field do not hesitate to contact us and potentially upload a case through our QUIBIM Precision® platform.
 It will be the best way to start working together in this emerging field.